Jorisschr/medieval_scribe/README.md

 # medieval_scribe
-Web app that converts your Dutch into medieval looking Dutch
+Web app that converts your Dutch text into medieval looking Dutch.